Kavan Smith: Early life and career

 Born in Edmonton, Alberta, Smith was raised by his father after his parents divorced.
 He attended the University of Calgary for a year and a half and then enrolled in the performing arts program at Mount Royal University.
 He began his acting career with a leading role in Destiny Ridge in 1993.
 In Stargate: Atlantis, Smith appeared in 29 episodes as the recurring character Major Evan Lorne.
 He also appeared in two episodes of Stargate SG-1 (the episodes "Enemy Mine" in Season 7 and "The Road Not Taken" in Season 10) as Major Lorne.

 He has also guest-starred in numerous television shows including Supernatural, Smallville, Sanctuary, Tru Calling, Battlestar Galactica, Outer Limits, Human Target, and The Twilight Zone.
-He had a recurring role as Deputy Andy on Syfy's Eureka.
+He had a recurring role as the android Deputy Andy on Syfy's Eureka.
 Smith co-starred with Felicia Day in the 2012 SyFy film adaptation Red: Werewolf Hunter, which tells the modern dark story of Red Riding Hood.
 He also had a starring role in SyFy movie Metal Shifters in 2010.

 In addition to acting, Kavan has also narrated the Canadian-made documentaries Combat School and Jetstream.